Orang Laut

-The Orang Laut are several seafaring ethnic groups and tribes living around Singapore, peninsular Malaysia and the Indonesian Riau Islands.
-The Orang Laut are commonly identified as the Orang Seletar from the Straits of Johor, but the term may also refer to any Malayic-speaking people living on coastal islands, including those of Mergui Archipelago islands of Myanmar and Thailand, commonly known as Moken.
+The Orang Laut are several seafaring ethnic groups and tribes living around Singapore, Peninsular Malaysia and the Indonesian Riau Islands.
+The Orang Laut are commonly identified as the Orang Seletar from the Straits of Johor, but the term may also refer to any Malayic-speaking people living on coastal islands, including those of the Mergui Archipelago in Myanmar and Thailand, commonly known as Moken.

+The population of the tribe in the 21st century is estimated to be 420,000 people.

 Etymology

 The Malay term orang laut literally means 'sea peoples'.
 The Orang Laut live and travel in their boats on the sea.
 They made their living from fishing and collecting sea products.
 Another Malay term for them, Orang Selat (literally 'Straits people'), was brought into European languages as Celates.